nchavez1/classes/class-03/README.md

         quakes = data.features;

     A JavaScript `Array` is iterable, much like a Python `list`.
-Iterative data manipulation is a common task when analyzing or visualizing data, and we'll use it to process the earthquakes.
+Iterative data manipulation happens all the time when analyzing or visualizing data, and we'll use it to process the earthquakes.
 For example...

 4. Create an array of earthquake Latitudes